saurabh1088/notes/react/NodeJS.md

 a thread gets free.
 Now to serve more requests/clients one has to throw in more hardware.

+JavaScript is designed to be non-blocking on the *main* thread, somewhat similar to how in iOS applications it is expected to have all UI operations on main thread.
+If not for this behaviour then one will experience UI freezing.

 ## Node Module System